-In fulfilling NIPEC's responsibility to promote high standards during 2015-16, NIPEC continued to undertake a range of activities to assure standards and influence educational developments, providing leadership to the learning and education activities of the registrant population.
+In fulfilling NIPEC's responsibility to promote high standards during 2016-17, NIPEC continued to undertake a range of activities to assure standards and influence educational developments, providing leadership to the learning and education activities of the registrant population.

-During 2015-16, NIPEC continued to maintain strategic alliances with a range of organisations and contribute to relevant education fora at local, national and international levels, for example; the NMC Education Advisory Group; the DHSSPS Central Nursing and Midwifery Advisory Committee's (CNMAC) Sub-Committee for Workforce and Education, Education Strategy Group (ESG) and Education Commissioning Group (ECG); to ensure it can influence and support the Northern Ireland Nursing and Midwifery workforce to respond to existing and emerging regulatory policy and strategic priorities.
+During 2016-17, NIPEC continued to maintain strategic alliances with a range of organisations and contribute to relevant education for at local, national and international levels, for example; the NMC Future Nurse Advisory Group; the DoH Central Nursing and Midwifery Advisory Committee's (CNMAC); CNMAC Workforce/Education Sub Group and Education Commissioning Group (ECG); to ensure it can influence and support the Northern Ireland Nursing and Midwifery workforce to respond to existing and emerging regulatory policy and strategic priorities.